Skyscanner/backpack/UNRELEASED.md

-**Fixed:**
+**Breaking:**

-- bpk-component-image:
+- bpk-component-modal:
-  - Fixed some incorrect Flow types that were causing errors to be incorrectly raised.
+  - Updating the modal component to use the new spacing grid.